 Parasite illustrates how wealth disparity divides us, dulls our empathy, and provokes self-serving behavior in an allegory about two families: the impoverished and struggling yet tightly knit Kims, and the rich, self-indulgent Parks.
 The Kims are a family of four – a husband, wife and two young-adult children – who live together shoulder to shoulder in a basement dwelling, barely subsisting on odd jobs.
 Keeping their heads above water becomes literalized when rains flood their neighborhood.
-The Parks, despite their affluence, are essentially an across-the-board younger version of the Kim family, but clearly less close, living in an ultramodern house with an interior so spacious they rarely share the same room together.
+The Parks are essentially an across-the-board younger version of the Kim family, but clearly less close, living in an ultramodern house with an interior so spacious they rarely share the same room together.
 Their property is insulated from the rest of the world by high fences and a heavy metal gate that clangs shut like a prison door.